pablobernabeu/prototype-process-pronouns-gestures/README.md

 ## Running the Program

-Primary data must comprise a video and an audio file corresponding to the same recording.
-This data is to be placed in `mnt/primary data`.
+The system requires primary data in the form of video and corresponding audio files, which should be placed in `mnt/primary data`.
+They video-audio pairs should be named in the same way (e.g., `1.mp4` and `1.wav`).
+The video should feature a person in a medium or medium close-up shot.

 ```
 python main.py --audio_folder "mnt/primary data/audio" \